m-adrien/Freshup/Readme.txt

 OPTIONS :
 The programm will (by default) install the full features.
-To prevent some basic features from setup use these options :
+To prevent some basics features from setup use these options :

 -d = DHCP

 -f = Firewall

--i = interfaces : will be not configure
+-i = interfaces : will not be configured

 -n = NAT